How Compassion Can Help You Support an Addicted Loved One

-“Compassion will cure more sins than condemnation.”
+“Compassion will cure more sins than condemnation.” —Henry Ward Beecher

 Loved ones have often been told that the best way to help their substance dependent partner or family member is not to help.
 Those with codependent behavior have often been told to “detach with love” or to practice “tough love.”
 Partners and family members worry about doing anything nice for their loved one for fear of “enabling” their destructive behavior.
 But contrary to these admonishments research has shown that partners of those who are substance dependent can actually play an important role in helping their partner to change.

 Today many experts are recommending that partners and families become involved with the recovery process.
 And contrary to the popular myth that “you can’t help an alcoholic until he wants help,” families and partners are now being encouraged to do what they can to help their partner reach out for help.
-For example, Debra Jay, interventionist, lecturer, and coauthor with her husband, Jeff Jay, of the book, Love First: A Family’s Guide to Intervention (2008, Hazeldon) stated, “I call that an ‘action stopping’ myth.
+For example, Debra Jay, interventionist, lecturer, and co-author with her husband, Jeff Jay, of the book, Love First: A Family’s Guide to Intervention, stated, “I call that an ‘action stopping’ myth.
 It says you can’t help an alcoholic until he wants help.
 So that’s it for families: Step back and let the addiction run through your family like a freight train.
 There’s nothing you can do.
 Well, it’s a completely different story when you say, “If you can’t help an alcoholic until he wants help, what will get him to want help?
 You see, now I’m thinking differently.
 Now that opens up the door to possibility.
 Now I can start looking for solutions and answers.”

 While loved ones can’t change their addicted partner, there are things they can change about themselves that will benefit their loved one, their relationship, and greatly improve his or her chances of recovery.
-In this article I will feature many of these strategies.

 The most significant and beneficial strategies involve becoming more compassionate toward your loved one.
 Far from enabling your partner, compassion is the key to helping someone with an addiction problem.
 More important, you can learn how to take care of your loved one without condoning or supporting the behavior you don’t want.

 Finally, you can work on the core issues that have led you to behave in codependent ways.
 While you are not the cause of your loved one’s substance dependence, you can make life a lot easier for him or her partner by giving up certain behaviors—behaviors that cause your loved one to become more defensive about her substance dependence and more stubborn about getting help.
-You can also cause her to feel even worse about herself than he already does and thus, discourage her from getting the help she needs.
+You can also cause her to feel even worse about herself than she already does and thus, discourage her from getting the help she needs.